 Hostels can get cheaper – probably 30-40 CHF for a bed.

-Campings for two adults prices vary from 30 to 100 CHF.
+Campsites for two adults vary from 30 to 100 CHF.
 It really depends on the location and season.
 If you are not with a camper, you can build your own tent.
-In most campings you will get electricity, wifi, showers and even a kitchen.
+In most campsites, you will get electricity, wifi, showers, and even a kitchen.

 You can as well sleep in your car in petrol stations or highway resting areas or in some places you find safe enough (of course not in the middle of the city or private land).
-I have done it few times, have a look at my tips in my road trip report: Sleeping in a car in Switzerland.
+I have done it a few times, have a look at my tips on my road trip report – Sleeping in a car in Switzerland.

 Parking in Switzerland

-If you travel with your car in Switzerland be ready to pay for parking in almost any location.
+If you travel by car in Switzerland be ready to pay for parking in almost any location.
 You may have to pay for parking in some small isolated villages.
 They take parking seriously.
-Always have some cash, especially if you want to park not in underground parking.
+Always have some cash, especially if you want to park not in the underground parking.

 Parking in the streets can be tricky in smaller villages as they want all the guests to park just in big parking lots, so do not park somewhere in the street as police may give you a fine.

-In big cities, mostly, the parking is free from 7-8pm to 7am.
-So if you come late to the city, you can park for free and keep your car in the parking spot till early morning, after that police is very likely to see if you have no parking ticket.
+In big cities, mostly, the parking is free from 7-8 pm to 7 am.
+So if you come late to the city, you can park for free and keep your car in the parking spot till early morning, after that the police is very likely to see if you have no parking ticket.
 Be aware of that.
 I see police people going through streets and checking cars very often in the mornings.

-If you want to save the money, have an amazing hike up to the mountains, I have many recommendations on my website 🙂 This way you do some sports, enjoy the nature much longer and get amazing views for free.
-You can check out hiking in Grindelwald or hiking in Lauterbrunnen right now 🙂 There are some very fine hikes.
+If you want to save the money, have an amazing hike up to the mountains, I have many recommendations on my website. 🙂

 If you decide to hike up the mountains, pack some food and water, so you don’t have to spend money in the restaurants on the mountain.

 It is possible in some big cities in Switzerland to get a free excursion.
 I think it is a great option for people who would like to know more about the city the visit and maybe even meet some people.
-I myself had great free excursion guides in Amsterdam, Stockholm and Gent, so I can not recommend it more.
-I really like the spirit of such excursions.
+I myself had great free excursion guides in Amsterdam, Stockholm, and Gent, so I can not recommend it more.

 To sum up Switzerland budget trip it very fast:

-- Sleep in hostels, campings or your car.
+- Sleep in hostels, camping, or your car.

 - Buy food in Aldi, Lidl, Denner or Volg.